stijn-dejongh/lovecraft_public_domain/raw_converts/cb.md

   He lay there, it seemed to him, for hours.
 It had been the lingering light, the luminescence that seemed so reluctant to die, which held his mind.
-It was as though something in the heart of the cube had awakened, stirred drowsily, become suddenly alert&nbsp;.&nbsp;.&nbsp;. and intent upon him.
+It was as though something in the heart of the cube had awakened, stirred drowsily, become suddenly alert . . . and intent upon him.

   Sheer fantasy, this.
 He stirred impatiently and flashed his light upon his watch.
-Close to one o&rsquo;clock; three hours more before the dawn.
+Close to one o'clock; three hours more before the dawn.
 The beam fell and was focused upon the warm crystal cube.
 He held it there closely, for minutes.
 He snapped it out, then watched.

   There was no doubt about it now.
 As his eyes accustomed themselves to the darkness, he saw that the strange crystal was glimmering with tiny fugitive lights deep within it like threads of sapphire lightnings.
 They were at its center and they seemed to him to come from the pale disk with its disturbing markings.
-And the disc itself was becoming larger&nbsp;.&nbsp;.&nbsp;. the markings shifting shapes&nbsp;.&nbsp;.&nbsp;. the cube was growing&nbsp;.&nbsp;.&nbsp;. was it illusion brought about by the tiny lightnings.&nbsp;.&nbsp;.&nbsp;.
+And the disc itself was becoming larger . . . the markings shifting shapes . . . the cube was growing . . . was it illusion brought about by the tiny lightnings. . . .

   He heard a sound.
 It was the very ghost of a sound, like the ghosts of harp strings being plucked with ghostly fingers.
 He bent closer.
-It came from the cube.&nbsp;.&nbsp;.&nbsp;.
+It came from the cube. . . .

   There was squeaking in the underbrush, a flurry of bodies and an agonized wailing like a child in death throes and swiftly stilled.
 Some small tragedy of the wilderness, killer and